So, you’re planning your Disney World vacation and you’ve narrowed your resorts down to the Polynesian or the Contemporary.

 Contemporary Resort – Price & Value

-Contemporary Resort rooms start at about $410.
-This places them in the upper-middle price range among Deluxe Resorts.
+Contemporary Resort rooms are the upper-middle price range among Deluxe Resorts.
 No Deluxe Resort is “cheap”, but the Contemporary’s location and Monorail access adds some good value.
 There’s really no need for a vehicle if you stay at any of the Monorail resorts, so that’s not really a factor.
 But being within walking distance of Magic Kingdom is something unique to the Contemporary and that’s huge.
 If and when the Monorail is having issues, it’s quite nice to have the option to walk instead.

 All in all, I’ve always felt that the Contemporary is priced appropriately when compared to its fellow Deluxe Resorts.